GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 #### Configuring Juniper SRX300 dynamic route priority settings using BGP MED

-GCP cloud routers use only BGP MED (Multi-Exit Discriminator) values to determine route priorities, see [here](https://cloud.google.com/router/docs/concepts/overview) for more information.
+GCP Cloud Router uses only BGP MED (Multi-Exit Discriminator) values to determine route priorities, see [here](https://cloud.google.com/router/docs/concepts/overview) for more information.
 MED is a routing metric and routes with lower values are considered the better routes.
 MED values on SRX300 can be set for all prefixes per neighbor or for specific routes using route filters.
 See Juniper documentation